-After a short break, Noizr Zine’s editorial team is going again to the Brutal Assault.
-What is good about the Czech festival and why you shouldn’t miss it — read more in our new article.
+After a short break, Noizr Zine’s editorial team is going back to the Brutal Assault.
+What is so good about the Czech festival?
+And, why shouldn’t you miss it?
+Read more in our new article.

 The first reason is, of course, the festival’s line-up.
 Brutal Assault annually enriches its line-up with more than 100 bands, mainly of extreme music genres.
-During the 22 years of the festival’s existence, there were performed such cult metal acts as Amon Amarth, Anthrax, Behemoth, Devin Townsend Project, Electric Wizard, Cannibal Corpse, Dimmu Borgir, Immortal, Dark Funeral, Dark Tranquility, 1349, Motörhead, Ministry, Satyricon, Slayer and many other groups.
-Every summer, the fest’s program is compiled in such a way as to satisfy the tastes of every metalhead visitor and the upcoming event in this regard is no exception.
+During the 22 years of the festival’s existence, cult metal acts such as Amon Amarth, Anthrax, Behemoth, Devin Townsend Project, Electric Wizard, Cannibal Corpse, Dimmu Borgir, Immortal, Dark Funeral, Dark Tranquility, 1349, Motörhead, Ministry, Satyricon, Slayer and many other groups have all made an appearance.
+Every summer, the fest’s program is compiled in such a way as to satisfy the tastes of every metalhead visitor and the upcoming event is no exception.

 Behemoth performing at the Brutal Assault in 2013, photo by Rafal Kotylak

 Second reason is location.
 The festival is held annually in the 18th-century Josefov Fortress, located in the small town Jaroměř.
-The renovated, spacious and, what especially pleases in summer, chill fort’s rooms, for the duration of the festival, are occupied by cafes, press area and other entertainments.
+The renovated, spacious (and especially pleasing in summer) chilled fort’s rooms, for the duration of the festival, are occupied by cafes, press area and other entertainment features.
 In the Czech Republic, there is a well-developed transport infrastructure, in addition there are festival’s buses which run clearly on schedule, so it’s quite easy to get to the fortress.

 Josefov Fortress view, photo by Petr Hoffelner

 Organization.
 The festival’s location on the historical site's territory put responsibilities on the organizers for its preservation.
-Accordingly, the festival in terms of visitors comfort and environmental friendliness goes to one of the first places.
+Accordingly, the festival in terms of visitors comfort and environmental friendliness is a top priority.
 So, Brutal Assault is equipped with a large number of latrines and garbage bins with waste separation, there is no disposable plastic (the promoters coined organic dishes made of pressed leaves a few years ago) and there are branded cups for beverages which metalheads usually take with them as souvenirs.
-Such a responsible approach bears fruit: fortunately, it’s hard to see on Brutal Assault garbage heaps or people who after eating, casually, throw plastic under their feet or, worse, piss directly on tents, fences and maneges.
+Such a responsible approach bears fruit: fortunately, you’re unlikely to see garbage heaps or people who after eating, casually, throw plastic under their feet or, worse, piss directly on campers tents, fences or at worst in the stage tents.
 Due to the rocky soil, mud also is not a common problem at the festival, but some areas still turn into a mess after a heavy rain.
-However, personally, I remember how the organizers immediately build "bridges" of the pallets in the affected places and thus nothing prevented the visitors from moving freely throughout the festival.
-More over, the area near the stage is covered with rubber inserts, providing metallers firm and dry "soil" under their feet.
+However, personally, I remember how the organizers immediately built "bridges" of pallets in the affected places and thus nothing prevented the visitors from moving freely throughout the festival.
+Moreover, the area near the stage is covered with rubber inserts, providing metallers firm and dry "soil" under their feet.
 Against the heat, the festival is equipped with numerous sinks and showers.
 In particularly hot days, Brutal Assault’s audience was watered by the fire engine.